skimindex Processing Model

 - Atomic with

-directory: no persistent output (temporary / piped). - Composite with
+output: no persistent output (temporary / piped). - Composite with

-directory: the effective output directory of its last step (which itself must have one, otherwise the composite has no persistent output).
+output: the effective output directory of its last step (which itself must have one, otherwise the composite has no persistent output).

 The output type (STREAM / DIRECTORY / FILE) of a composite is always the output type